What computer-related inventions can be patented

 Mixed computer-implemented inventions

-The existence of an external physical effect can be indicative of patentable subject matter, however, it is also necessary to consider the underlying cause of this physical effect and whether it arose as the result of a scheme or something technical.
+The existence of a physical effect outside of a computerised method or system can be indicative of patentable subject matter, however, it is also necessary to consider the cause of this physical effect and whether it arises as the result of a scheme or something technical.

-Example 4 - computer-implemented algorithm applied to the outside world
+Example 4 – Computer-implemented algorithm applied to entry access

 A communications system, computer program and smartphone were configured to interact and determine signal strengths of entry and exit signals to control the entry to and exit from a restricted area, or the user's vehicle.

 Why?
-Although the components and measurement techniques were all individually well-known, the components interacted to determine the location of the vehicle using signal strength and then control the opening and closing of the gate.
+Although the components and measurement techniques were all individually known, the components interacted to determine the location of a vehicle using signal strength and to control the opening and closing of an access barrier.

-A computer algorithm is used to determine the optimal route for a user to take to collect an item from one of several possible collection points.
-Conventional computer technology is used in the algorithm, and there were no outline or details of any code or algorithm in the description that explains how the optimisation is to be performed.
+A computerised method for determining the optimal route for a user to take to collect goods from one of several possible collection points.
+The method uses conventional computer technology, and the application provides no detail of the code or algorithm explaining how the optimal route is identified.

 Why?
-Although there can be the physical effect in the delivery of goods to their destination in an optimal manner, the substance of the invention is to an improved logistics scheme that allows for the optimised delivery.
-Furthermore, the technical details of the implementation of the invention on the computer was significantly lacking, indicating that the substance lay in a scheme.
+Although there can be the physical effect in the delivery of goods to their destination in an optimal manner, the invention is an improved logistics scheme that allows for optimised delivery.
+The technical details of how to implement the invention using a computer or smartphone are lacking, indicating that the invention is an unpatentable scheme.

 Integrated circuit layouts